borumv/obsidian-vault/KW/KB/English/OK English.md

 > I have no ide answere Sarah frankly.
 I will call to Jack.
 Boys always know what to do in such sitiutaions.
 > Sarah just was going to get her cell phone from the car but the door of her old Honda Заклинило!
 > But you now what now I beliew that bad luck always comes in threes.
 Suddenly we heard a tunder.
 We looked at the sky - it was going to rain.
 It was puiring while sara was trying to open the door.
 We were wed and tired when we finally came to home.
 I hope i don't going to cold again after this adventure

+## 21. Future Simple
+>Hi there!
+Claire is here!
+Do you hear that sound?
+The doorbell is rigning.
+It's probably Sara.
+Let's open the door.
+>Sarah: Hi Claire!
+Don't say me you're streaming again!
+>Clare: Yes I'm streaming.
+Why are you here so early?
+>Sara: I thougth we might go shopping, but I see you're busy
+>Clare: Yes I'm planning to clean my home.
+My parents, probably will visit me tonight
+>Sara: If so, I'll help you.
+>Clare: I'll be so gratefull
+>Sara: When shall we start?
+>Clar: We can start now.
+I'm sure, it'll take less ttime if we work together.
+>Sara: Will you give me some clothes to cnage but not that Hello Kitty pajamas you love so much
+>Clara: Ei!
+You promised not to tell anyone about it
+>You know that I won't tell anyone
+>You have just done it!
+I'm live on Youtube
+>Oops!
+>